-2.20.03: Is there no sign of any workers with boils, sores, open wounds or exhibiting signs of foodborne illness excluded from operations involving direct and indirect food contact?
+5.05.03: Is there no sign of any worker with boils, sores, open wounds or exhibiting signs of foodborne illness working directly or indirectly with food?

-Total compliance (10 points): Workers who have exposed boils, sores, exposed infected wounds, food borne sickness or any other source of abnormal microbial contamination should not be allowed to work in contact with food, packaging or food contact surfaces.
+Total compliance (10 points): Workers who have exposed boils, sores, exposed infected wounds, foodborne illness or any other source of abnormal microbial contamination should not be allowed to work in contact with the product, packaging or food contact surfaces.
 Workers should be requested to notify their supervisors if they have any concerning symptoms.
 All bandages should be covered with a non-porous covering such as non-latex or vinyl gloves.

-Minor deficiency (There is no minor deficiency for this question).

-Major deficiency (There is no major deficiency for this question).
+- There is no minor deficiency category for this question - Major deficiency (3 points) if: - There is no major deficiency category for this question.

-One or more workers are observed working in contact with food, food contact surfaces or packaging that has or have exposed boils, sores, infected wounds, showing signs of food borne illness or any other source of abnormal microbial contamination that is a hazard.
+• One or more workers are observed working in contact with food, food contact surfaces or packaging that has or have exposed boils, sores, infected wounds, showing signs of food borne illness or any other source of abnormal microbial contamination that is a hazard.

-2.20.04: Are workers wearing effective hair restraints?
+5.05.04: Are workers wearing effective hair nets that contain all hair?

-Total compliance (10 points): Workers (includes maintenance workers and visitors) should be wearing appropriate hair restraints (hairnets and beard nets and moustache covers where appropriate) that fully contain all hair.
+Total compliance (5 points): Workers (includes maintenance workers and visitors) should be wearing appropriate hair restraints (hairnets, beard nets and moustache covers where appropriate) that fully contain all hair.
 Wearing effective hair restraints is required in all operations where product is exposed, including with products that require cooking prior to consumption, i.e. potatoes and/or outer layer of commodity (rind, peel, skin, etc.) that is not consumed or used as a food item in any way (e.g., storage onions, garlic, etc.).
-Hair restraints are not required when there is no exposed product.
+Hair restraints are not required when there is no exposed product (e.g. cross docking, storage and distribution center).

 Note that citrus peel is often used in drinks, used for zesting, etc., and is viewed as edible for the purpose of this audit.
-Baseball caps or head covering are allowed in operations only if they are clean and worn with a hair net that is clearly visible and restrains all hair.
+Baseball caps and head coverings are allowed in packinghouses, only if they are clean and worn with a hair net covering them that is clearly visible and a hair net restrains all hair.
 Bobby pins, hairgrips should not be worn outside hair nets.
 Long hair should be tied back for safety reasons, using a band of some type (not metal clips or pins).
 Hair restraints should a) stop hair falling onto the product and b) prevent workers from touching their hair and then the product.
-See the applicability chart.